yohaneneumann/propertyHunters/README.md

 <h2>Real Estate Website (College Project - Internet Applications Development Module)</h2>

 <p>The project consists of a design document describing the overall website structure, describing
-each page in the website and including a prototype for the proposed web site.<br/>
+each page in the website, and including a prototype for the proposed website.<br/>

 This project required the use of HTML, CSS and PHP to develop a database driven website that includes the following functionality:<br/>
 • dynamically generated property / services information<br/>